 - This stands for Digital Asset Container.
 DAC is a new NF that stores Base Avatar and default Animation Data among others.

-NEF:

-- NEF is to be capable of handling a mapping of an external URL and an internal URL to DAC.

 UE:

 - UE is to be capable of performing the avatar capability negotiation.

 - UE is to be capable of retrieving avatar related data via NEF and rendering avatar.